effiemanyos/milestone-project-one/testing.md

 4. As a **First Time Visitor**, I want to know about Effie's **work experience** so that I can get in touch with her once I finish my studies (Recent Graduates)
     > Users can easily find Effie's work experience in the Work Experience section, under the About Me section, or by clicking on About in the fixed Navigation Bar (and scrolling one section down).
 5. As a **First Time Visitor**, I want to Know **what other people say about Effie** so that I can hire her to manage my social media accounts (Solopreneurs)
-    > Users can easily find Effie's testimonials in the Testimonials section, under the What I Do section, or by clicking on Testimonials in the fixed Navigation Bar.
+    > Users can easily find Effie's testimonials in the Testimonials section, under the Communities section, or by clicking on Testimonials in the fixed Navigation Bar.

 6. As a **Returning Visitor**, I want to **make sure** Effie's **site is not a scam** so that I can pay for her services before the product launch (Tech Startups)
     > Users can easily find Effie's personal contact information in the Get In Touch or Contact section, under the Testimonials section, or by clicking on Contact in the fixed Navigation Bar.